anywhichway/assentials/README.md

 For the iterating functions, `assentials` first turns the target of iteration into an asynchronous generator.
 This allows all subsequent logic to, for the most part, avoid conditionalizing on the type of item being iterated and keeps the code base small and easy to test.

 # Updates (reverse chronological order)

+2019-02-19 v1.0.5b Correct object matching for routes to be leftEqual.

 2019-02-18 v1.0.4b Added support for the `Iterable` continuation object `{value,done}` with `when` and `route`.